The Health Benefits Of Chia Seeds Explained

 Top 5 Health Benefits Of Chia Seeds

 Chia seeds are acclaimed for their several health benefits which include promoting healthy skin, reducing signs of aging, supporting the heart and digestive system, and building stronger bones and muscles.
-Additionally, a recent study proved that chia seeds have even been linked to healing diabetes!
+Additionally, a recent study found a link between chia seeds and healing diabetes!
 It seems like there’s no limit to what chia seeds can do.

 Nutrient dense, chia seeds are high in omega-3 fats and fiber.
 Chia seeds also contain large amounts of iron, calcium, magnesium, and zinc.
 They are a rich source of thiamine, selenium, and niacin, as well as riboflavin and folate.
 With so many benefits offered by chia seeds, it wasn’t easy compressing things down to a top-5, but we’ve done our best.
 Enjoy!